peterkselly/peterkselly.github.io/_posts/2024-11-11-hand-knob-region.md

 ![Desktop View](/assets/img/post-images/handknob2.jpg){: width="500" height="500" }
 _Annotated image of hand knob region from x.com/drharunyildiz_

 It's often said to have an "omega-shaped" appearance, hence the *knobby* name.
 Let's consider the 3D structure a little more.
 Remember from the EEG limitations post that EEG only works due to how the pyramidal neurons are all stacked side-by-side like toothpicks.
 The toothpick stack becomes polar from activation and so generates magnetic field, but the field can be canceled out by an opposing stack as well.
-So on the cortex with ridges and valleys, activation can be canceled out.
+So on the cortex with all its ridges and valleys, some activation will be canceled out.
 It's 3D shape determines what can surfaces of the knob we can read a signal from and what surfaces we cant.
-Knowing that, what if I told you that not everyone's hand knob is shaped the same.
+Knowing that, what if I told you that not everyone's hand knob is shaped the same!
 I expect this to be a big hurdle for generalizability.

 ![Desktop View](/assets/img/post-images/gyrus.png){: width="450" height="450" }
 _General structure of cortical geometry_